Multidisciplinary ALS Care

 617-726-4878 or Jin.Chen@mgh.harvard.edu

-Jin Yun (Helen) Chen is a certified genetic counselor working in the Department of Neurology and the Center for Genomic Medicine at the Massachusetts General Hospital.
-She is specialized in providing genetic counselling services to patients and families with neuromuscular, neurodegenerative and movement disorders.
-She participates in provider outreach and education related to genetic counseling and testing approach for genetic neurological conditions.
-She involves in the newborn screening for SMA and serves on the Medical Advisory Council for the CURE SMA Foundation.
-Prior to this, she worked as a laboratory genetic counselor in the Division of Genomic Diagnostic at the Children’s Hospital of Philadelphia, where she gained expertise in variants analysis and report interpretation for both sequence variants and copy number alterations, as well as utilized clinical expertise to perform clinical correlation for report interpretation and generation.
-She received her master’s degree in Genetic Counseling from Brandeis University and bachelor’s degree in Biochemistry from the University of Massachusetts Amherst.
+Jin Yun (Helen) Chen is a certified genetic counselor working in the Department of Neurology and the Center for Genomic Medicine at Massachusetts General Hospital.
+She is specialized in providing genetic counseling services to patients and families with neuromuscular, neurodegenerative and movement disorders.
+She participates in provider outreach and education related to genetic counseling and testing for genetic neurological conditions.
+She involves in the newborn screening for spinal muscular atrophy (SMA) and serves on the Medical Advisory Council for the CURE SMA Foundation.
+Prior to Mass General, she worked as a laboratory genetic counselor in the Division of Genomic Diagnostic at the Children’s Hospital of Philadelphia, where she gained expertise in variants analysis and report interpretation for both sequence variants and copy number alterations, as well as utilized clinical expertise to perform clinical correlation for report interpretation and generation.
+She received her master’s degree in genetic counseling from Brandeis University and bachelor’s degree in biochemistry from the University of Massachusetts Amherst.

 Diane Lucente